Grible/timetable.js/README.md

 # Timetable.js
 Vanilla javascript plugin for building nice responsive timetables.
 Provides a simple javascript interface to add events and locations which can be rendered to nice HTML.
 Works on mobile devices as well.

+**Note: This project is currently outdated.**
+I'm planning to blow new life into it by building a new version.
+Could use your input to understand the use cases better. **Could you help this project with [2min for this survey](https://i9xod19i5wu.typeform.com/to/oGijDc9H)?** 🙏

 ## Just show me the demo
 Okay: [**demo**](http://timetablejs.grible.co).
 Also, have a look at the website: [http://timetablejs.org](http://timetablejs.org).